Last defendant sentenced in North Dakota oil theft scheme

 A Crestwood spokesperson did not immediately respond to AP’s emailed request for comment.

 Skarda told AP there “is or was a federal investigation” into the case, but said he didn’t know its results.
-A North Dakota U.S. Attorney’s Office spokesman did not immediately respond to an email inquiry from the AP.
+North Dakota U.S. Attorney’s Office spokesman Terry Van Horn confirmed “an ongoing investigation,” but declined to comment on its status or future prosecutorial proceedings.